 Embedding values in our core processes and measurement

-Promoting these values helps to create an inclusive environment - and helps us attract, retain, and motivate the best people.
+Promoting these values help to create an inclusive environment - and help us attract, retain, and motivate the best people.

 Standards and policies

 Given the importance we place on our people, it should come as no surprise that we seek to meet the standards of the International Labour Organisation (ILO) and the Universal Declaration of Human Rights (UDHR).
 Nor that we're global signatories to the United Nations Global Compact (UNGC) and that we've committed to the compact's ten principles.
 Our responsible procurement and our health & safety policies document our commitments to our people in this area.